forseti-security/terraform-google-forseti/test/README.md

 # shared_vpc integration tests
 `shared_vpc` integration tests requires that you already have host project and service project setup with shared-vpc and at least one shared subnetwork.
-Service account that you use to create the environment defined in `test/fixtures/shared_vpc` must have the following roles:
-* Organization Administrator (roles/resourcemanager.organizationAdmin)
-* Compute Shared VPC Admin (roles/compute.xpnAdmin)
-* Project Creator (roles/resourcemanager.projectCreator)

 ## Configuring integration tests
 Create a Terraform variables file based on the provided example: